canonical-web-and-design/tutorials.ubuntu.com/tutorials/desktop/windows-ubuntu-hyperv-containers/windows-ubuntu-hyperv-containers.md

 ## Install Docker for Windows
 Duration: 2:00

-Download Docker for Windows from [https://store.docker.com/editions/community/docker-ce-desktop-windows](Docker Store).
+Download Docker for Windows from [Docker Store](https://store.docker.com/editions/community/docker-ce-desktop-windows).
+].

 ![screenshot](install-docker.png)

-Once downloaded, proceed with the installation steps; and reboot your system once requested.
+Once downloaded, proceed with the installation steps, and reboot your system when indicated.

 ![screenshot](installing-docker.png)

 After reboot, Docker will be started.
-Docker requires that the Hyper-V feature is enabled, and will ask you to enable it and restart.
-Click *OK* and Docker will enable Hyper-V and restart your system.
+Docker requires that the Hyper-V feature is enabled, so if necessary will ask you to enable it and restart.
+Click *OK* for Docker to enable Hyper-V and restart your system.

 ![screenshot](enabling-hyperv.png)

 ## Download the Ubuntu container image
 Duration: 4:00

-Download the latest Ubuntu container image for Windows from [https://partner-images.canonical.com/hyper-v/linux-containers/xenial/current/](Canonical Partner Images of Ubuntu for Linux containers on Microsoft Hyper-V)
+Download the latest Ubuntu container image for Windows from the [Canonical Partner Images website](https://partner-images.canonical.com/hyper-v/linux-containers/xenial/current/)

 Once downloaded, extract the image using XZ Utils:
 ```bash